DylanWRh/Laboratory-Course-of-Machine-Intelligence-23Fall/Handins/README.md

-Lab01 and Lab02 do need no handins.
+Lab01 and Lab02 need no handins.